artem-streltsov/ucl-timetable-bot/README.md

 3. Use `/set_weekly_time` to set when you receive weekly summaries
 4. Use `/set_reminder_offset` to set how far in advance you want lecture reminders

-## Additional Information
+## Time Zone Information

-- The bot uses UK time for all notifications
+**Important:** The UCL Timetable Bot operates using UK time (either GMT or BST, depending on the time of year).
+This means:

+- All times displayed in notifications and summaries are in UK time.
+- When setting notification times, please use UK time.

+Please keep this in mind when interacting with the bot, especially if you are in a different time zone.